 3. Any employee or student who has knowledge of discrimination or harassment on the basis of race, color, religion, ethnic or national origin, disability, age (as applicable), status as a protected veteran, genetic information, and/or any other category protected by federal or state civil rights laws that apply to MTSU against another employee or student in order to report such offenses; and,

-4. All third parties with whom MTSU has an educational or business relationship who have been a victim of discrimination or harassment on the basis of race, color, religion, ethnic or national origin, disability, age (as applicable), status as a protected veteran, genetic information, and/or any other category protected by federal or state civil rights laws that apply to MTSU when the conduct has a reasonable connection to the institution.
+4. All third parties with whom MTSU has an educational or business relationship who have been a victim of discrimination or harassment on the basis of race, color, religion, ethnic or national origin, disability, age (as applicable), status as a protected veteran, genetic information, and/or any other category protected by federal or state civil rights laws that apply to MTSU when the conduct has a reasonable connection to the University.

 B. This policy is adopted specifically to address the offenses defined herein.

-All employees, including faculty members, and students shall be knowledgeable of policies and guidelines concerning discrimination and harassment.
+All employees, including faculty members, and students shall be knowledgeable of policies and standards concerning discrimination and harassment.
 All faculty members, students, and staff are subject to this policy.
 Any faculty member, student or staff member found to have violated this policy by engaging in behavior constituting discrimination or harassment will be subject to disciplinary action which may include dismissal, expulsion or termination, or other appropriate sanction.